jgreever/github-backup/README.md

 ![Step 2](images/new-token-2.png)

-To backup public and private repositories you need to select only the **repo** scope.
+To back up public and private repositories you need to select only the **repo** scope.
 If you have no need for private repositories just choose the **public_repo** scope.

 ![Step 3](images/new-token-3.png)